tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/10 - Network Security.md

 ##### Layers, Services, Interfaces, Entities, Protocols and Models

 - A set of protocols is called a network architecture.
 The definition of layers form a model.
+- Rules or agreements between layers are called protocols.
+- The conceptual network is divided into layers to reduce design complexity.
+- A layer (n) provides a service to the layer above it (n+1) and an interface defines the services and operations between them.
+- An active element (either software process of a hardware element) in a layer is called an entity.

+##### HTTP request and reply

+- HTTP request sent into TCP socket
+- IP datagram containing HTTP request

 ## Network Security